Map the Meal Gap

 Food Insecurity in Larimer County

-On April 27, Feeding America, in collaboration with the Howard G. Buffett Foundation and The Nielsen Company, unveiled the results of Map the Meal Gap, a in-depth analysis of local level food insecurity in the United States.
+For the past three years, Feeding America, in collaboration with the Howard G. Buffett Foundation and The Nielsen Company, has conducted Map the Meal Gap, a in-depth analysis of local level food insecurity in the United States.
 Map the Meal Gap sheds a new light on the way hunger is evaluated by looking at the gap between food insecurity and food security.

 Map the Meal Gap